dmarcondes/HGLD/README.md

 # HGLD
 This package presents functions to fit Hurdle Generalized Lambda Distribution Models to data.
 With this package it is possible to estimate models parameters, test hypothesis about them, predict new values and plot some diagnostics about the model.
 For an example of analysis made with this package see

-Marcondes, D; Peixoto, C; Maia, A. C.; Fitting a Hurdle Generalized Lambda Distribution to healthcare expenses, arxiv1712.02183
+Marcondes, D; Peixoto, C; Maia, A. C.; A survey of a hurdle model for heavy-tailed data based on the generalized lambda distribution, arxiv1712.02183

 available at https://arxiv.org/abs/1712.02183